-If a Mario Bava movie married a Dario Argento film, and then shacked up in Hammer Studios the result would most likely look a lot like Crimson Peak.
-For those that have seen writer/director Guillermo del Toro Spanish films they will not be surprised by this latest entry, but for those that have only seen his American offerings may find this one bit unexpected.
-There are no big action set pieces or rousing heroes, but instead we have dark hallways, darker secrets, and of course ghosts.
+If a Mario Bava movie married a Dario Argento film and then shacked up in Hammer Studios the result would have most likely looked a lot like Crimson Peak.
+Those that have seen writer/director Guillermo del Toro’s Spanish films will not be surprised by this latest entry, but those that have only seen his American offerings may find this one bit unexpected.
+There are no big action set pieces or rousing heroes but instead, we have dark hallways, darker secrets, and of course ghosts.

 When Edith’s father dies, under rather mysterious circumstances, she marries Thomas and moves back to England with him.
 Waiting for her is Lucille Sharpe (Jessica Chastain), Thomas’s ever devoted sister and Mrs. Danvers stand-in.
 Fresh love really puts on the reality blinders as Edith seems totally cool with living in the middle of nowhere with her husband and disturbing sister, and a manor house that has no roof, and is slowly sinking into the clay soil.

 This is a gorgeous film, one of the most beautiful films I’ve seen this year, but it really lacks substance.
 The dark secret is so apparent that the audience has figured everything out long before the heroine does.
-(Eventually she finds a trunk basically labeled “Clues”) One if the films biggest missteps is that it has Charlie Hunnam cast as a failed suitor for Edith, but his input into the story should have been cut and given to Edith herself instead having boy wonder show up to try and save the day.
-The film started out with her as a spunky character not content with 19th Americas idea of what a woman should or shouldn’t do, but then for the rest of the film she isn’t given much to do but wander around with candles and cough up blood.
+(Eventually, she finds a trunk basically labelled “Clues”) One of the film’s biggest missteps is that it has Charlie Hunnam cast as a failed suitor for Edith, but his input into the story should have been cut and given to Edith herself instead of having boy wonder show up to try and save the day.
+The film started out with her as a spunky character not content with 19th America’s idea of what a woman should or shouldn’t do, but then for the rest of the film, she isn’t given much to do but wander around with candles and cough up blood.